premkumarthanigaivel/wordle/README.md

 ### Features to be developed:

-Dark Mode: Square Colors to be lighter
+Color Palette: Light and Dark theme
 Reset Game
+Game state to store in Local storage

 ### Known bugs:

-If Repeating letters used, showing yellow for both positions if no words, Not in the dictionary
+If Repeating letters used, showing yellow for both positions

 ### Unused/Used for Reference:

 App.js

+### Fixed

+if no words, Not in the dictionary